 An Interdisciplinary Ph.D.

 The Integrated Biomedical Sciences (IBMS) program is a cross-departmental Ph.D. program for research and training in a range of fields in the biomedical sciences.
-Scientists across the campus, representing 50 different research groups, are organized into seven thematic research and training clusters that offer students the opportunity to engage in cutting-edge biomedical research that transcends traditional departmental and disciplinary boundaries.
+Scientists across the campus, representing more than 50 different research groups, are organized into eight thematic research and training clusters that offer students the opportunity to engage in cutting-edge biomedical research that transcends traditional departmental and disciplinary boundaries.
 The scale of research represented in the clusters ranges from the molecular to the organismic:

 - Biophysics & Structural Biology